 However, if your job title is unique to your company or isn’t very specific, like “Technical Associate,” put something more detailed and add keywords so people can find you and know what you do.
 Like this: “Technical Associate in Software and Information Systems.”

 That has a lot more keywords and also gives people a much better idea of what your actual job is.

 Note: You don’t have to change anything in your employment history.
 We’re just changing the headline here.

 Other things to keep in mind here…

 Don’t take this too far and make it spammy, and don’t make the headline too long.
-Avoid saying things like this: “Award Winning Inboud Marketing Expert and Published Author With 10 Years of Experience”.
-It’s too much, it looks like you’re trying too hard, and actually makes you less trusted.
+Avoid saying things like this: “Award Winning Inbound Marketing Expert and Published Author With 10 Years of Experience”.
+It’s too much, it looks like you’re trying too hard and makes you less-trusted.